wasedaigo/Unity3DTwitterGIFUploadSample/README.md

 # Unity3DTwitterGIFUploadSample
-Unity3D sample code for GIF upload using chunked media/upload API of Twitter Not polished, but I hope it helps everyone interested in knowing how to implement twitter GIF upload on Unity3D
+Unity3D sample code for GIF upload using chunked media/upload API of Twitter.
+Not polished, but I hope this sample helps anyone interested in knowing how to implement twitter GIF upload on Unity3D

 ## Usage
 1. Download TwitterKit (https://github.com/twitter/twitter-kit-unity)